Human rights in Algeria: Women's rights

 The Algerian Family Code of 1984, according to Amnesty International, "imposed many serious limitations on women's rights, including the right to equality before the law and the right of self-determination".

 Under Algerian law, nonspousal rape is illegal, but spousal rape is not.
-Women often choose to report their rapes, but convictions can be difficult to obtain, things have improved on these fronts since a 2007-2011 nationwide program to combat violence against women.
+Women often choose to report their rapes, but convictions can be difficult to obtain.
+Things have improved on these fronts since a 2007-2011 nationwide program to combat violence against women.
 Women abused by their husbands cannot file charges unless they can provide medical confirmation that they have been incapacitated for at least 15 days.
 A number of women's groups run rape-crisis centers and provide counseling to abused women, but have limited resources and have trouble getting spousal abuse taken seriously.
 Sexual harassment is a crime punishable by a fine.
 Women receive decent medical care during pregnancy and childbirth.

 Although the sexes are equal under the constitution, there are discriminatory elements of sharia in Algerian law.
 Muslim women cannot marry non-Muslims, for example.
 Women have the ability to get a divorce and are usually awarded child custody, although certain decisions about children's lives remain in the father's hands.
 Men can marry up to four women, although this is supposedly allowed only if the first wife approves and if the man can afford it.
 Women can choose their own husbands.
 Daughters inherit less than their brothers by law.
 Women are discriminated against in employment.
 In cities, women are encouraged to seek an education, and more girls than boys actually make it through secondary school.
-The majority of health-care and media professionals are women, as are many judges and business owners.
+In 2010, the majority of health-care and media professionals were women, as were many judges and business owners.

 In a 2012 report, the UN Committee on the Elimination of Discrimination against Women called on Algeria to take action to "promote gender equality and eliminate patriarchal attitudes and deeprooted discriminatory stereotypes concerning the roles and responsibilities of women and men in the family and society".
 It asked Algeria specifically to promote equal opportunity in the workplace, to eliminate sexual stereotypes from school curricula, in the media, and among the judiciary, to pass legislation on violence against women, ensure that the definition of rape includes spousal rape.

 In November 2019, a new constitution was approved by 66% of voters in a referendum, with a national turnout of 23%, a historical low.
 The new constitution included within it protections for women from "all forms of violence in all places and circumstances" in addition to the provision of "shelters, care centres, appropriate means of redress and free legal assistance".
 Despite this, it was reported that feminicides continued into 2020, with at least 36 murders of women and girls.

+Between 2019 and 2021, the Féminicides Algérie platform registered 187 cases of men murdering women in Algeria because of their gender, referred to as femicides.